All Episodes

 Penguins now threatened by global warming.

-This is from the UK telegraph.
+This is from the UK Telegraph.

 Four species of penguin are facing a dual threat from loss of nesting sites and a shortage of food.

-At the same time, climate change and overfishing has led to a reduction in the available availability of krill.
+At the same time, climate change and overfishing has led to a reduction in the availability of krill.

-But there's a there's a problem uh with this.
+But there's a problem with this.

-It says here, by the way, global warming happening much more quickly in some parts of the continent, particularly the Northwest area known as the Antarctic Peninsula.
+It says here, by the way, global warming happening much more quickly in some parts of the continent, particularly the northwest area known as the Antarctic Peninsula.

-Except I uh received a reaction to this today from the official climatologist of the EIB network, Dr. Roy Spencer, University of Alabama at Huntsville, uh former NASA scientist, says, Dear L. Rushball, I'm sure you've seen the WWF report about penguins on the Antarctic Peninsula in decline, based on the fact that the uh the sea ice is melting.
+Except I received a reaction to this today from the official climatologist of the EIB network, Dr. Roy Spencer, University of Alabama at Huntsville, a former NASA scientist.

-Uh sea ice is expanding in Antarctica.
+Sea ice is expanding in Antarctica.

 Greenland is not melting.

-None of the things that they say are actually happening, and I don't even believe that the penguins are threatened.
+None of the things that they say are actually happening.

 They make all this other stuff up, too.